StateMapper/StateMapper/documentation/guides/TRANSLATE.md

 7. Push your translation files to the project's repository:
    ```
-   git add /path/to/the/project/app/languages/xx_YY
+   git add app/languages/xx_YY
-   git commit -m "a nice message of your choice, in english!"
+   git commit -m "A nice message of your choice, in English!"
    git push
    ```
    Then enter your credentials and confirm.
 We might accept your push request within 24-48h, thank you very much for your contribution!